Roberta Flack

 In November 2022, it was revealed that Flack had been diagnosed with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease.
 This progressive neurodegenerative disease affected her ability to sing and made speaking increasingly difficult.
 As her condition worsened, she withdrew from public performances but remained engaged in her artistic and philanthropic efforts.

 Despite her illness, she continued to advocate for music education and creative expression.
 Her final weeks were spent surrounded by close family and friends, reflecting on a legacy that spanned over five decades.
-Her loved ones confirmed that she passed away peacefully at home.
+Flack died of cardiac arrest on February 24, 2025, on her way to a hospital in Manhattan.

 Her Legacy and Achievements